 According to Diocesan regulations, standardized tests are administered.
 Grades three through five are tested using the Forward Exam.
-Testing dates are listed on the school calendar.
-Please avoid making appointments and scheduling vacations during these weeks.
-STAR assessments for progress monitoring are issued for students 5K-5 three times per school year.
+The testing window is typically the third week of March through the 3rd week of April.
+Please avoid making appointments and scheduling vacations during these weeks, other than during a scheduled CCS spring break..
+STAR assessments for monitoring progress in reading and math are issued for students 5K-5 three times per school year.